 For those who have their sights set on working in nuclear medicine, it could be beneficial to consider first pursuing training as a radiologic technologist.
 From there you can spend time to building experience before eventually transitioning into a nuclear medicine program.
 The more diagnostic imaging specialties you have in your repertoire, the more flexibility you’ll be able to offer future employers.

-Nuclear medicine technologist vs. radiologic technologist: Salary and job outlook
+Nuclear medicine technologist vs. radiologic technologist: Job outlook

-If you’re considering pursuing either of these imaging specialties, then earning potential and the health of the job market you’ll be entering into are of obvious importance.
-The good news is that both radiologic technologists and nuclear medicine technologists boast fairly strong numbers in these areas.
+If you’re considering pursuing either of these imaging specialties, the health of the job market you’ll be entering into is of obvious importance.
+The good news is that both radiologic technologists and nuclear medicine technologists boast fairly strong numbers.

 Are you ready to work in diagnostic imaging?